-Joy of Music was founded 30 years ago by its current director as a program of music & movement classes for preschoolers.
+Joy of Music was founded in 1986 by its current director as a program of music & movement classes for preschoolers.
 In 1989, JOMP was incorporated as a nonprofit community music school to meet the growing demand and raise funds for financial aid.
 The school has grown from its initial enrollment of 12 to over 500 students from infants to seniors with an outstanding faculty of 40 musicians, all dedicated to the art of teaching.

 In June 2000, JOMP was seriously affected by the fire at the First Unitarian Church in Worcester, where it had been a tenant for 16 years.
 The school had to relocate, resulting in substantial loss of space.
 For 18 months the school faced the enormous challenge of continuing operations while spread out in three churches.
 In December 2000, the school embarked on its first capital campaign and, with generous community support, succeeded in purchasing its own facility.
 Renovations started in April 2001, and on January 3, 2002, the school opened in its new site.
 A vacant, rundown building is now a beautiful cultural resource for the greater Worcester community.
 From 2012 through 2016, the school’s second capital campaign succeeded in replacing a moribund storm water drainage system, paying off the mortgage and building the new 200-seat Joseph & Jordan Shapiro Concert Hall.